aGIToz/semi-supervised-segmentation-on-graphs/README.md

 - It solves time-dependent eikonal equation using GPU backend (pyopencl).

-- Render the jupyternotebook here.
+- If there are rendering issues, render the notebook at [nbviewer](https://nbviewer.jupyter.org/).

 # Installation.
 - One needs mainly `pyopencl` and `bufferkdtree` library to create the knn-graph and run the pde on GPU.